Florence Rucker Collins: Early life

 Florence Rucker Collins, (nee Florence Parks Rucker) was born in May 1921 in New Haven, Connecticut as the only child to Florence Harriet Dickey and Benjamin Parks Rucker.
 Her family resided in Brooklyn until the age of 6.
 She graduated high school in Atlanta, Georgia in 1939.
 Collins was obligated to defer her acceptance to the University of Chicago after she fell ill before the fall term.
 Undeterred, Collins read textbooks on first-year courses on Geology in order to start her university career as a sophomore instead.
 She successfully completed comprehension exams on all her subjects, allowing her entry to the geology program.
 Collins became close friends with Florence Robinson, another undergraduate in her program.
 Over extended summer school trips both women developed a love for traveling.
 Shortly after graduation in June 1943, Collins and Robinson started working at Shell Oil Company in Houston, Texas.
 However, the pair disliked Texas’ climate and topography and started to formulate an alternative plan.
 They decided they would spend the next four years working and saving money to travel for the following two summers and spending the winters studying for their master’s degrees.
 In 1945 this plan changed as the two became fascinated in the idea of becoming aircraft pilots after visiting a WWII fighter aircraft exhibit.
 They returned to the University of Chicago for graduate school after resigning from Shell in 1947, and received their Masters in Geology in 1949.

 Shortly after, they found employment with the United States Geological Survey (USGS) in Fairbanks, Alaska.
-After the project, both were transferred to the USGS office in Washington, DC.
+After the project, both were transferred to the USGS office in Washington, D.C.
 Collins was envious of the in-field experience that her male counterparts were receiving so she decided to buy a SuperCub with Florence Robinson and tour Alaska themselves.
 In 1956 the girls purchased a SuperCub with floats so they could truly see the entirety of Alaska.
 During Collins' time in Alaska, she published many of her own works for the U.S. government's geology research.
 Along with her own works, Collins began her soon-to-be two-decade-long chair position with the Denali’s SRC (Subsistence Resource Commission).

 Collins and Robinsons soon bought a shoreline property on Lake Minchumina and made the choice that Alaska was going to be home.